 Gravity is a natural phenomenon by which all things with mass or energy are brought toward one another.
-Today, the phenomenon of gravity is explained by two theories: Newton’s law of universal gravitation and Einstein’s general relativity.
+Today, gravity is explained by two theories: Newton’s law of universal gravitation and Einstein’s general relativity.

 “Gravity” is the name of the phenomenon.
-Newton’s law of universal gravitation and Einstein’s general relativity explain the phenomenon.
+Newton’s law of universal gravitation and Einstein’s general relativity attempt to explain the phenomenon.
 Newton’s law of universal gravitation describes gravity as a force, while Einstein’s general relativity describes it as a result of space-time curvature.